AmaJC/GitGood/Cheat Sheet.md

 - **Stage** - to prepare file(s) for a commit

+- **Init** - initializes a new git project in the folder you're in

 - **Commit** - a snapshot of your project that records all the changes you've made locally

 - **Clone** - take an existing repository and make a copy of it

+- **Checkout** - used to switch to a given branch by updating the files in the working directory and pointing HEAD at the given branch

+- **Diff** -
 - Track
 - Merge
 - Branch